dsl-logo

 greenTickCircle

-• Negative gearing reduces your income tax liability by the equivalent of your rental loss (i.e. if your rental rental loss is $5,000, it reduces your taxable income by that amount).
+• On eligible properties, negative gearing reduces your taxable income by the equivalent of your rental loss (i.e. if your rental loss is $5,000, it reduces your taxable income by that amount).

 • greenTickCircle